-Jabotabek Region is considered to be the largest urban concentration in Indonesia.
+Jabotabek Region is the largest urban concentration in Indonesia.
 The growth of the city has always been integrated with that of its surrounding areas (Botabek Region).
-Instead of continuing decrease of national population growth, share of Jabotabek population is being continue to increase.
-In 1961, population of Jabotabek Region is about 6.1% of national population, but in 2000 the population share of the region has reached more than 11% of national population (Figure 7 and Table 2).
-Botabek Region contributes significantly to this growth, especially since 1990s.
+Jabotabek's share of the national population is continuing to increase.
+In 1961, the population of Jabotabek Region was about 6.1% of the national population, but by 2000 it had reached more than 11% (Figure 7 and Table 2).
+Botabek Region has contributed significantly to this growth, especially since the1990s.